 Members generally score most of their points at our events, however competing at many events, and disciplines, will keep the scoreboard ticking over.
 Traditionally the Club Champion competes at a variety of CAMS sanctioned events in many locations.

-Autocross, Dirt Sprints, Rally, Hillclimbs, Gatton/Pittsworth Sprints, Short Circuit Events, Motorkhanas and Khanacross are all events that our members competed at last year.
+Autocross, Dirt Sprints, Rally, Hillclimbs, Gatton/Pittsworth Sprints, Short Circuit Events, Motorkhanas and Khanacross are all events that our members historically compete at.

 For Autocross and Dirt Sprints the points are accumulated in the events at our track.

-In 2018 there are 5 events of each type, so a maximum of 50 points over the year.
+In 2021 there are 5 events planned for bothe Autocross and Dirt Sprint, so a maximum of 50 points over the year.